vislearn/trade/README.md

   ```
 - Temperature steerable splines are not provided in the public implementations of bgflow and nflows, we provice forks in requirements.txt with our implementation.

+- Currently there exist several bugs in bgflow, which lead to
+  1. Ignoring the temperature parameter passed to the Boltzmann generator for sampling
+  2. Making it impossible to evaluate the nll of the Boltzmann generator at a different temperature than 1.0
+  3. Incorrect computation of the energy for augmented normalizing flows

+  When trying to evaluate models trained with bgflow we therefore advise you to implement metrics and sampling functions yourself or directly using the BGFlowFlow class

 ### Usage
 Define your configurations in a `config.yaml` file.
 You can find various default configs in the `configs` folder.
 Then start the experiment using lightning trainable: